devichand579/HPT/README.md

         - iwslt
         - samsum

-     - If the dataset are IWSLT or SamSum, add '--thres num'
+     - If the datasets are IWSLT or SamSum, add '--thres num'

     - num
         - 0.15